 - A statement that the information is not relating to any transaction by you, the consumer

-For extended fraud alerts the CRA needs:
+For extended fraud alerts the agency will need:

 - A copy of a telephone bill showing both your home address and the telephone number you want added to the credit report.